marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 correspond to clusters 19, 82, and 99, that represent areas of the SOM with high numbers of genes.}\label{figure:217:somlw}
 \end{figure}

-To determine whether trends similar to the apex would also be observed in the leaf transcriptome, a SOM was generated for the leaf transcriptome time series (Figure \ref{figure:217:somlw}).
-High numbers of genes mapped to three regions of the leaf SOM; represented by clusters 19, 82, and 99.
-Cluster 82 exhibits an expression profile that is high initially, decreases during the vernalization period, and remains lowly expressed when plants are returned to warmer growth conditions.
-This suggests that a large number of genes are becoming stably repressed during the cold period, which may be due to a vernalization response or to effects resulting from the leaf ageing during the time series.
-Clusters 19 and 99 exhibit similar expression profiles as clusters 46 and 19 from the apex-derived SOM (Figure \ref{figure:216:somaw}).
-This suggests that, as with the apex-derived SOM, that a large subset of genes are responding to growth in the cold, short day conditions of the vernalization treatment, while another subset are potentially responding to age effects and the floral transition.

 SOMs have been used in previous investigations to cluster gene expression traces[@payne_npf_2017] and distil general trends from time series expression data[@kim_dampening_2013].
 To validate that the transcriptome time series accurately captures important expression profiles, SOMs were used to cluster data from the Westar leaf and apex samples.